techno-user314/terminal-code/README.md

 # Terminal Code
-**A terminal RPG about routine, automation, and secrets in the network.**
+**A browser RPG, set in the Linux command line, about routine, automation, and secrets in the network.**

 ## Description
 You begin with nothing but a blinking cursor.
 Your job is simple: execute routine system tasks — collect information, file reports, tidy directories.
 They seem like pointless, unrelated, and boring assignments, but you soon learn how to automate them, using your ever-growing personal toolkit of commands.